Ray4898/digits/index.md

 To provide a simple example of a "super power" for Admin users, the Admin page lists all of the contacts by all of the users:

 <img src="doc/adminlistall.PNG">
+Admin also can add note to the contact.
+The note would also be showed in the contact card.
+Admin also can delete the contact by clicking the delete.
 Note that non-admin users cannot get to this page, even if they type in the URL by hand.